 Obviously, you know where to go to look.
 Schools and districts advertise current job openings.
 And, in many states, there is a “clearinghouse” website that provides a complete state-wide listing, alongside all-purpose job search engines such as Indeed and Monster among others.
 Each option lets you narrow your choices by schools or school districts and by more specific age groups – early, middle, or older elementary positions.

-And when you drill down to those open roles, don’t delay your application.
+And when you drill down to those open teaching roles, don’t delay your application.
 Because good elementary teaching jobs get snagged fast!
 Thus, it’s handy to have an application packet featuring your transcripts, your state certification documents, a resume, professional references, and a cover letter for an elementary teacher.

 A cover letter might come last, but it’s arguably one of the most important documents.
 Why?
 Because it’s your only shot at showcasing your personality before an interview.